-There are many factors, but just a few are the crux of cloudy pool water.
-Without addressing these few factors, you can put all the best pool chemicals you want in the water, and it still won’t matter.
+There are many factors that impact water clarity.
+A few of them are fundamental, and without addressing those few factors, you can put all the best pool chemicals you want in the water, and it still won’t matter.
 Pool water maintenance will continue to be an uphill battle against turbidity (cloudiness), even though the pool water chemistry may be well within acceptable ranges.
-That’s because these few key factors are often overlooked or misunderstood.
-They also do not turn up in a standard pool testing kit.

 Causes of cloudy pool water